-A bi-lingual education support assistant should be used to ensure that children using Heritage language only or little spoken English, should have a clear understanding of expected behaviour from themselves and other children.
+A bi-lingual education teaching assistant will be used when possible to ensure that children using Heritage language only or little spoken English, should have a clear understanding of expected behaviour from themselves and other children.
 When parents are consulted regarding the celebration of good and improved behaviour, or the report of unacceptable incidents, staff should be aware of the need for translations.
-A bi-lingual education support assistant should be asked to check if the parent understands fully the main points of the consultation especially when agreed sanctions are put into operation.
+A bi-lingual education teacher assistant may be asked if possible to check if the parent understands fully the main points of the consultation especially when agreed sanctions are put into operation.